learnerZXC/learnerZXC.github.io/source/_posts/Java集合源码之HashMap.md

                 moveRootToFront(tab, r);
         }

-        /**
-         * Splits nodes in a tree bin into lower and upper tree bins,
-         * or untreeifies if now too small.
-Called only from resize;
-         * see above discussion about split bits and indices.
-         *
-         * @param map the map
-         * @param tab the table for recording bin heads
-         * @param index the index of the table being split
-         * @param bit the bit of hash to split on
-         */
         final void split(HashMap<K,V> map, Node<K,V>[] tab, int index, int bit) {
             TreeNode<K,V> b = this;
             // Relink into lo and hi lists, preserving order